telefonicaid/fiware-orion/doc/manuals/user/v1_v2_coexistence.md

 You can [register providers using either NGSIv1 or NGSIv2 operations](context_providers.md) and have your NGSIv2-based updates and queries being forwarded to Context Providers, getting the response in NGSIv2.
-The forwarded message in the CB to CPr communication, and its response, is done using NGSIv1, although [an NGSIv2-based forwarding mechanism could be defined at some point](https://github.com/telefonicaid/fiware-orion/issues/3068).
+The forwarded message in the CB to CPr communication, and its response, is done using NGSIv1, although [an NGSIv2-based forwarding mechanism will be defined in the future](https://github.com/telefonicaid/fiware-orion/issues/3068).

 However, the following considerations have to be taken into account: